 The other day I was visiting with someone, who in her vulnerable state shared how her daughter and new husband decided they would no longer have anything to do with them.
 The kids have made their position clear, they feels that the conflicts cannot be fixed.
 As a result they are heartbroken at the thought that their family won’t all be together for Christmas.

 Her story is just one of the many stories that tug on my heart, especially during this time of year.
 After all, Christmas is family – it’s being together.
 For many though, Christmas draws out deeply aching and heavy hearts.
 People hurt from a host of devastating situations – the loss of a loved one, the end of a marriage, estranged family members, a troubled and disconnected child, job and financial loss or loneliness and distance from a host of other hard situations.
+I know many people who have suffered through at least one of these tragedies in the last year.
+In fact, my friend lost his wife just last week in a terrible car accident and he has been left as a single father of two.
+As heartbreaking as it was, he and his wife had just finalized their life insurance after spending weeks comparing all of the quotes, (click here for more information) and he now has the best financial support that he could ever need, especially as it’s coming up to Christmas.
+He seems to be holding up relatively well, but we’ll be there for him if he needs anything at all.
+But there are so many other people who are having to deal with less than ideal situations in this season.
 Having someone you love choosing not to share this season with you is be very difficult.
 The feeling of being alone is hardest when it looks like everyone around us is happy and busy with Christmas parties, gift exchanges, children’s performances and celebrations and especially family stuff.

 Is there a way to find perspective and strength to face the prospect of a difficult Christmas?
 I want to try to bring you a word of encouragement to overcome this loss within your family by grasping the true meaning of Christmas.